einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 ~~

-If you guessed that there is nothing in our Python code to indicate the increment,
+If you guessed that there is currently
+**nothing in our Python code** to indicate the increment,

 _then you guessed correctly..._

 <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i>